-The consumer marketplace is more crowded, fragmented, and personalized than ever, and it’s still evolving.
+The consumer marketplace has become more crowded, fragmented, and personalized than ever before, and the onset of the Coronavirus pandemic this year only accelerated this trend.
 As a result, brands across industries are having to strike a balance between meeting ever-growing demands for personalization and scaling within their category.

-This shifting landscape has called for shifts in market research priorities and budgets as well.
+This shifting landscape has called for changes in market research priorities and budgets as well.
 Traditionally, marketing budgets prioritized the build and communicate phases of market research.
 But over the past five years, there’s been a 163% growth in strategic exploratory research, according to ESOMAR.
-Exploratory insights give organizations a road map on how to build better (i.e., differentiated products and services) and communicate better (i.e., engaging communication strategies)—both of which are vital to staying competitive.
+Exploratory insights give organizations a road map on how to build better (i.e., differentiated products and services) and communicate better (i.e., communication strategies that resonate)—both of which are vital to staying competitive.

 Bringing agility to brand health tracking

 The world has experienced more changes in 2020 than any other period in recent history, and consumer attitudes and behaviors are no exception.
 Brands have been struggling to keep up and know where they stand in this new world.

 In a telling new study from Gartner, chief marketing officers ranked brand health as the most important metric to track (as opposed to brand awarenss in 2019).
 It seems that CMOs have recognized the need to take a step back and understand their brands’ strengths, weaknesses, perceptions, and growth opportunities in these new and rapidly-evolving marketplaces.

 In this situation, brand health trackers are the most sensible first step.
 But businesses should remember to prioritize agile audience intelligence when moving in that direction.
 Here’s a breakdown of what that means: